-Regular preventive care with Dr. Lepore is recommended to detect potential issues with existing fillings or crowns.
-If a dental filling comes out, or if a dental crown comes off it is because there was a reason for the restoration failure.
+Regular preventive care with Drs.
+Lepore and Dougherty are recommended to detect potential issues with existing fillings or crowns.
+If a dental filling comes out or a dental crown comes off, it is because there was a reason for the restoration failure.
 When leakage occurs, saliva and bacteria can get under the restoration and cause tooth decay.
-This decay begins to undermine your previously placed filling or crown, eventually causing it to “cave-in”, fall out, or break.
-Many times, when a patient feels they “lost a filling”, they fractured some of their tooth structure in addition to their old filling.
+This decay undermines your previously placed filling or crown, eventually causing it to “cave in,” fall out, or break.
+When a patient feels they “lost a filling,” they have often fractured some of their tooth structure in addition to their old filling.

 Causes of restoration to fall out